sympiler/sympiler.github.io/sympiler_docs/docs/tiling.md

 #### Load balance level coarsening (LBC)
-The goal of Load-Balanced Level Coarsening is to find a set of l-partitions, and within each l-partition, to find a set of disjoint w-partitions with as balanced cost as possible.
+The goal of Load-Balanced Level Coarsening is to find a set of coarsened wavefronts ( or l-partitions), and within each coarsened wavefronts, to find a set of disjoint w-partitions with as balanced cost as possible.
 For improved performance, these partitions adhere to additional constraints to reduce synchronization between threads and